MattKotsenas/GetPackFromProject/README.md

 Adding that metadata will do a few things:

-1. Ensuring the package is generated on every build
+1. Ensure the package is generated on every build

 To avoid working with stale packages, the build will validate that any projects with this metadata have the `GeneratePackageOnBuild` property set (by default, a project only creates a package when you run the Pack target).